Lafayette Leopard Look Out

 Library News

+NEW DATE!
 The 4th & 5th graders have been busy reading & studying the 8 titles in this District Wide Event.
 Lafayette has 7-Global Reading Teams this year.
-They are preparing to test their book knowledge for the Quiz Bowl on Wednesday, Feb.
-5th from 8:15-9:15 in the lunchroom.
+They are preparing to test their book knowledge for the Quiz Bowl on FRIDAY, MARCH 7th from 8:15-9:15 in the lunchroom.

 The winning Team will advance to the Semi-Final Round.
 The Semi-Final Round is set for Friday, March 14th from 10:30-11:45 at the Downtown Public Library.